State Pattern (padrão de desenho)/Exercício 01: Semáforo

 Notar ainda que não é estritamente necessário que a superclasse das classes dos estados seja interna à classe detentora do estado (TrafficLight).
 Optou-se por definir a classe como interna para demonstrar como a classe interna pode aceder a estado privado da folha.

-Ficheiro TrafficLight.java (classe TrafficLight (externa) e TrafficLight.State (interna))
+[Expand] Ficheiro TrafficLight.java (classe TrafficLight (externa) e TrafficLight.State (interna))

 public class TrafficLight {